jpdyuki/END/README.md

 END is a static website that collects some useful online Japanese dictionary services.
 With this website, you can view results from different pages with just single search.
-Let's enjoy learning Japanese in a faster speed!
+Let's enjoy learning Japanese in a rapid speed!

 # Libraries